Course Leader of the BSc Psychology of Fashion, Senior Lecturer in Psychology

 London College of Fashion

-After two BSc degrees in Sport Sciences and Psychology, I undertook a Master in Cognitive Psychology.
-After obtaining my Master degree, I started a PhD in Cognitive Psychology at the University of Grenoble (France, PhD funded by the French Army).
+After two BSc degrees in Sport Sciences and Psychology, I undertook a Masters in Cognitive Psychology.
+After obtaining my Masters degree, I started a PhD in Cognitive Psychology at the University of Grenoble, France), funded by the French Army).
 After I completed my PhD in January 2010, I was awarded a Swiss postdoctoral fellowship for my first postdoctoral position at the Polytechnic School of Lausanne (EPFL, Switzerland).

 Quarck, Gaëlle and Paillard, Aurora and Denise, Pierre (2016) Motion sickness: physiopathology, therapeutic and rehabilitation.
 In: 25th Anniversary of the Federation of the European Societies of Physiology, 168th Anniversary of French Physiological Society, 29 June - 1 July 2016, Paris, France